-We are looking to fill two Council Associate vacancies for osteopath members of Council.
+We are looking for an osteopath to fill one Council Associate vacancy.

-In addition, all GOsC posts are subject to the disqualification criteria outlined in Appendix 3, you will need to check these to make sure you are allowed to apply for these roles.
+All GOsC posts are subject to the disqualification criteria outlined in Appendix 3, you will need to check these to make sure you are allowed to apply for this role.